jhvanderschee/hugobricks/content/docs/_index.md

 - Is it a Hugo content concept / approach ?
 Not really.
 - Is it a Hugo boilerplate?
 Mmh, not really.
 - Is it a configurable Theme ?
-Yess, it is.
+Yes,that's it.

  We aim to provide frictionless/iterative site building workflow with minimal effort when developing a Hugo website workflow  keeping high standards of quality, style (crafted  -
  HTML5+CSS3).
 Of course, with the well-known easy to deploy and low sysops effort and cost for self-hosting. (we'll be more than happy to offer support on that, if you really need it!)

-### What’s included in Hugobricks?
+## What’s included in Hugobricks?

 Hugobricks is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
 What’s Included in